MyroG/Portable-Panel/README.md

 ![Parameters](https://github.com/MyroG/Portable-Panel/blob/main/Res/Parameters.png)

+Certain settings like `Max Scale`, `Min Scale`, `Max Distance Before Closing The Panel`, and `Panel Scale On Desktop` are all based on real-world measurements, like meters you'd use in your room, rather than Unity's internal units.
+These values automatically adjust based on the size of your avatar.
+So, for example, if you set `Max Distance Before Closing The Panel` to 5 meters, and your avatar is 1m80 tall, the panel will close when it's 5 meters away from your avatar.
+But if your avatar is smaller, say 90cm, the panel will close at 2m50, which is half the distance.
+From your point of view as a player, it will still feel like the panel is closing at 5 meters, even though it adapts to your avatar's size

 | Parameter                            | Explanation                                                                                                          |
 |--------------------------------------|----------------------------------------------------------------------------------------------------------------------|
 | Panel                                | The Panel GameObject.
 As mentioned above, the script should not be attached to the panel directly.
 It is preferable to attach it on a separate GameObject or as a child GameObject.
 For best results, the panel should have a size of 1 unit (1 unit = 1 meter).
 If you need to resize the panel, do not scale the panel directly, resize the child GameObject instead, as the initial scale of the panel will be overriden by the script |